 The issue with this future focus is that the stress is mostly imagined – it’s the worry about what might or might not happen; more often than not, the things you are worried about won’t actually happen.

 Inability to change

-As many of our worries are future focused with little we can actually do in the moment to solve the problem, we can end up feeling helpless.
+As many of our worries are future-focused with little we can actually do at the moment to solve the problem, we can end up feeling helpless.
 Lying awake at night worrying about whether you’ll pass an exam next month is pretty pointless – starting to plan a revision timetable and study routine is the more useful strategy.
 Many of our worries and concerns emanate from events and situations we cannot control, and the inability to change the situation can be frustrating.
-The idea of ‘controlling the controllables’ is a big saying in sport and applies to other aspects of life.
-If you can’t control a situation or event, then don’t give it too much thought or attention –instead put your focus onto the elements you can control.
+The idea of ‘controlling the ‘controllable’ is a big saying in sport and applies to other aspects of life.
+If you can’t control a situation or event, then don’t give it too much thought or attention –instead, put your focus onto the elements you can control.

 Take a minute to think about things that might cause you frustration and stress in your environment.

 On a scale of 1-10, how much stress might they cause, and how many times in a week do they cause it?